Virginia lawmakers reject assault weapon ban

 Four moderate Democrats joined Republicans in Monday's committee vote, rejecting legislation that would have prohibited the sale of certain semiautomatic firearms, including popular AR-15 style rifles, and banned the possession of magazines that hold more than 12 rounds.

-The bill was a top priority for Northam, a Democrat who has campaigned heavily for a broad package of gun-control measures.
+The bill was a top priority for Northam, who has campaigned heavily for a broad package of gun-control measures.
+The governor's spokeswoman, Alena Yarmosky, said he's disappointed with the result but determined to continue to press for the measure.

-Virginia is the current epicenter of the country's heated debate over gun control and mass shootings.
-Tens of thousands of gun-rights activists from across the country flooded the state Capitol and surrounding area in protest, some donning tactical gear and carrying military-style rifles.

-Northam has been able to get much of his gun-control agenda passed this year, but struggled with the proposed assault weapon ban.
+"This bill will save lives," said Democratic Del.
+Mark Levine, who sponsored the legislation.

 Earlier proposals to ban possession of AR-15-style rifles or to require owners to register them with state police have been scrapped.
-The governor had hoped a watered-down would win over enough Democratic moderates for passage.
+The governor had hoped a watered-down version would win over enough Democratic moderates for passage.

+But moderate Democrats in the state Senate have said for weeks they are uncomfortable passing legislation that would affect so many current gun owners.

 An estimated 8 million AR-style guns have been sold since they were introduced to the public in the 1960s.
 The weapons are known as easy to use, easy to clean and easy to modify with a variety of scopes, stocks and rails.